emilylinchan/tof-spatial-mapping/README.md

 ## Overview
 This project is an embedded spatial mapping system that uses a Time-of-Flight (ToF) sensor to generate a 3D representation of the surrounding environment.

 The system integrates a microcontroller, stepper motors, and a ToF sensor to perform automated scanning.
-Distance measurements are collected in real time, transmitted to a PC via UART, and processed using Python to generate a 3D point cloud visualization.
+Distance measurements are collected in real time using embedded C with register-level control, transmitted to a PC via UART, and processed using Python to generate a 3D point cloud visualization.

 The physical platform was implemented using a custom LEGO-based vehicle with motorized scanning and forward motion.